 Central Food Market, May 2015.
 What a strange little place the Malaysian city of Johor Bahru is.
 Dwarfed by the popularity of its neighboring metropolis Singapore, most people have never even heard of it.
 I’d certainly had no plans to visit before fate intervened.
-I’d been enjoying a three month trip around South East Asia and was looking forward to visiting my old friend Lisa, who lived on the Malaysian island Pulau Sibu.
-The plan was to go to Sibu directly from Singapore, but then Lisa was unexpectedly called out to Johor Bahru for four days at her company’s head office.
-And so I made the short trip over to JB in the hope there was enough to keep me busy while she worked.
+I was enjoying a three-month trip around South East Asia and was looking forward to visiting my old friend Lisa, who lived on the Malaysian island Pulau Sibu.
+The original plan had been to go to Sibu directly from Singapore, but then Lisa was unexpectedly called out to Johor Bahru for four days at her company’s head office.
+So I made the short trip over to JB in the hope that there was enough to keep me busy while she was at work.
 On that first afternoon I headed out to the network of food markets scattered around my hotel.
 This stall, selling a mixture of Malay, Indian and Middle Eastern dishes, was just one of countless joints in the area.
-Fine dining it wasn’t, though the slop I treated myself to was nevertheless hearty enough and dirt cheap.
-Having spent a few hours eating, drinking and people watching, I couldn’t help but think “Hmm, what now?”
+Fine dining it wasn’t, although the slop I treated myself to was hearty enough and dirt cheap.
+Having spent a few hours eating, drinking and people watching I couldn’t help but wonder: “What now?”

 Texas Pub, May 2015.
 Finding a bar was no easy task in Johor Bahru.
 In fact, it suddenly hit me that during all my exploring I hadn’t seen a single one!
 Putting Lisa on the case, she came back from work one day with news.
 A colleague had told her that JB’s only nightlife neighbourhood was a seedy collection of pubs and clubs known as The Zone.
-We took a taxi out there and ended up in a surreal establishment called Texas Pub, a cavernous bar/nightclub with a guitar-playing dude who mingled amongst the customers miming to 80s rock classics.
-The place was buzzing, with an army of provocatively dressed girls swanning around.
-Every now and then one of them would disappear upstairs with a male customer.
+So we took a taxi out there and ended up in a surreal establishment called Texas Pub, a cavernous bar/nightclub with a guitar-playing dude who mingled amongst the customers miming to 80s rock classics.
+The place was buzzing with people, including an army of provocatively dressed girls who clearly weren’t customers.
+Every now and then one of them would disappear upstairs with an attached male.
 Lisa and I were still taking it all in when a trio of Malays joined us at our table to declare instant, unconditional friendship.
-Hungry for details on whom we were, why we were in JB and where we were going next, a fresh-faced businessman who called himself Ricky Discus treated us to a bucket (!) of Heinekens before excitedly agreeing to this photo.
+Hungry for details on whom we were, why we were in JB and where we were going next, a fresh-faced businessman called Ricky Discus treated us to a bucket of Heinekens before excitedly agreeing to this photo.
 Mr. Discus and friends were exceptionally friendly and when they eventually left an hour or so later, Ricky ordered one more bucket as a parting gift.
 A very entertaining night!